 Executives must be seen to be heard.
 They must watch the fingers typing and hear the rumbles of teamwork.
 Otherwise, how can work be happening?
 If a tree falls in the forest and no-one is there to give it a performance review, did it really turn a profit?

-Analogies aside, we know agile working isn’t for everyone.
-But in a world that is more connected than ever, it really is possible to run a business from the Bahamas.
+Analogies aside, agile working isn’t for everyone.
+But in a world that is more connected than ever, it's possible to run a business from the Bahamas.
 There’s just two hurdles: mind-set and technology.

 Are the hurdles worth overcoming?